Veterans at University Offer Different Perspectives for Students, Faculty

 Instructors are used to hearing pleas from students to reschedule tests, and I thought I had heard every possible reason from weddings, to vacations, to job requirements.
 But I was surprised when a veteran justifiably asked to take a final examination a few days early because he was being deployed to Afghanistan, or when another student said he would have to miss class because he was undergoing rehabilitation at the VA hospital for a war wound.

 Unfortunately in our society, veterans sometimes don’t receive the services and respect they deserve, but UCF has encouraged and backed a wide range of projects to help veterans and keep their stories alive.
 The UCF Department of History is undertaking two ambitious projects to recognize some of their contributions.
-The Veterans Legacy Project so far has recorded more than 500 interviews with veterans of six wars to archive their stories, and in May the department and the National Cemetery Administration launched a project to research the lives of 120 little-known veterans buried at Florida National Cemetery in Bushnell.
+The Community Veterans History Project so far has recorded more than 500 interviews with veterans of six wars to archive their stories, and in May the department and the National Cemetery Administration launched a project to research the lives of 120 little-known veterans buried at Florida National Cemetery in Bushnell.
 The project involves more than 200 students and faculty members.

 I appreciate having veterans in my classes because they bring a large portion of real-world experience that many other students will never experience.
 They also tend to be older and more serious students, having made huge sacrifices to earn the veterans benefits to pay for their education, and eager to finish their studies to enter the work force.

-Come this fall, the university will honor veterans with a series of programs ranging from a job fair to a kayaking trip.
+Come this fall, the university will honor veterans with a series of programs ranging from a "Thank a Vet" letter-writing campaign to participation in several programs open to the public.
 And on the school’s sprawling Memory Mall hundreds of American flags will be placed, each representing a veteran attending UCF.

 The special ceremonies will come in November, but it is appropriate to thank the UCF veterans for their service throughout the year.